The Age of Unenlightenment.

 Inexorably, the general public have come to think global warming might have been nothing more than a bogus scare, but what they do know for sure is that it was scientists doing the scare mongering.
 That’s why for instance the Australian government can feel free to do a savage 90% chop of its spend on climate change, knowing there won’t be any great outcry from anyone other than the grant money junkies.
 Nobody else gave a peep.
 It’s not a matter of if, but a matter of how much collateral damage mainstream science is going to take with the crash of climate science.

 The indulgent “in” joke of how silly, corrupt and degenerate climate science actually is, has now moved well outside the smug and knowing smirks of the science club insiders.
-If you’ve any doubt about that, then you haven’t thought about the significance of last Friday’s front page of the Times.
+If you’ve any doubt about that, then you haven’t thought about the significance of last Friday’s front page of the London Times carrying a highly sceptical article.

 Related articles by Pointman: